strandborg/nordpool-mqtt/README.md

 # Nordpool MQTT Price Tracker

-A Dockerized Python application that fetches electricity spot prices from Nordpool for the Finland region and publishes price updates to MQTT.
+A Dockerized Python application that fetches electricity spot prices from Nordpool for the a specific region and publishes price updates to MQTT using the Homie MQTT device definition, allowing automatic discovery of devices and properties by Home Assistant, OpenHAB, etc.

 ## Features

-- Fetches Nordpool spot prices once a day for the Finland (FI) region
+- Fetches Nordpool spot prices once a day for the a specific region
 - Monitors price changes (which occur every 15 minutes)
 - Publishes current active price to an MQTT topic whenever the price changes
 - Configurable MQTT settings through environment variables